klong-dev/klong-dev/README.md

-👋 I'm Hoàng Kim Long, a passionate student at FPT University, currently exploring the vast and exciting world of software development.
+### 👋 I'm Hoàng Kim Long, a passionate student at FPT University, currently exploring the vast and exciting world of software development.
 My journey in the tech realm has been a thrilling adventure, and I'm always eager to learn and grow.
-### 👨‍💻 About Me: - 📚 I'm a dedicated student at FPT University, pursuing knowledge in various aspects of software engineering.

 * 🌍  I'm based in Ho Chi Minh City
 * 🖥️  See my portfolio at [Hoang Kim Long Profile](http://klongg.net)